Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Starter-Module-Complete.md

 ### `caf-enterprise-scale`

-The `caf-enterprise-scale` has been used to deploy the management group hierarchy, policy assignments and management resources.
+The `caf-enterprise-scale` module is used to deploy the management group hierarchy, policy assignments and management resources.
 For more information on the module itself see [here](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale).

 ### `hubnetworking`